SMC-AAU-CPH/smc-cph.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 # The evolution of the Micro apps

-At about the same time as I was starting to create the Macro apps, I was developing the Micro web-apps for the [MICRO project](https://www.uio.no/ritmo/english/projects/micro/) at [RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion](https://www.uio.no/ritmo/english/about/) at the University of Oslo.
+At about the same time as I was starting to create the Macro apps, I was developing the Micro web-apps for the [MICRO project](https://www.uio.no/ritmo/english/projects/micro/) at [RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion](https://www.uio.no/ritmo/english/about/) at the Aalborg University.
 The apps were developed as air instruments and explored micromotion by using accelerometer and gyroscope sensors on smartphones with JavaScript and Web Audio API.
 I decided to develop further on the apps as a part of this Master's thesis.

 ## Micro 1.0